flachica/oerplib/README.rst

 **OERPLib** is a Python module providing an easy way to pilot your **OpenERP** and **Odoo** servers through `RPC`.

+This version is forked from the original `OERPLib <https://github.com/osiell/oerplib>`_ 0.8.4

 Features supported:
     - `XML-RPC` and (legacy) `Net-RPC` protocols,
     - access to all methods proposed by a model class